JonasGruetzmacher/GameDevelopment/README.md

 ## Description

-In this update of our platformer game, we have introduced ground and flying enemies.
-These enemies have pathfinding implemented, meaning they will chase the player if they get close.
-The player can defeat these enemies by jumping on them or shooting them with the 'k' key.
+In this update of our platformer game, we have introduced UI, new Collectibles and optimization.
+Enemies now have health and need to be shot twice to die.

-We have also fixed various bugs and added a logo and title screen to the game.
-It is now possible to load and switch between two different maps, either using the debug keys or by reaching the goal flower in the first level.
-Please note that the maps are currently just placeholders to showcase the implemented features.

 ## 0.3 Features